 Very seldom does one find a horse with an ideal neck, and in many cases the rider must "re-form" the neck in order to make it suitable for riding purposes.
 This re-forming of the neck is simple in some cases, extremely difficult in others.
 It is easy with a horse of generally good conformation including a long neck and small jaw bone.
 It is difficult with a horse with a short, low set-on neck with a wider jaw, and most difficult when in addition to these problems, the horse has deficient conformation and motion.
 With knowledge, patience, and time, however, every neck can be worked according to the body of the horse and brought into a form which guarantees the preservation of the horse's legs and obedience to the rider's aids.
+The neck consists of seven vertebrae, each of which is flexible upward and downward.
+There is considerable lateral flexibility between the neck and the withers, much less, however, between the second and third vertebrae of the neck near the poll.
+(Count from the poll down towards the withers, one through seven.)

-From $Dressage\ &\ CT$, January 1974.
+From Dressage & CT, January 1974.
 Reprinted by permission of the author.